-This is an interchangeable lens camera where you see an optical image of what the lens sees in the viewfinder.
+This is an interchangeable lens camera where you see an optical image in the viewfinder showing what the lens sees.
 They do this using a mirror inside the body that reflects the image seen by the lens up into the viewfinder.
-When you take a picture, the mirror flips up out of the way so […]
+When you take a picture, the mirror flips up out of the way so that the image passes through the body to the sensor at the back of the camera.
+DSLRs work in the same way as SLR (single lens reflex) film cameras, but substitute a digital sensor for the film.

 Digital SLRs (DSLRs)